hocinebouarara/edu-sphere-app/README.md

 Courses Craze is licensed under the MIT License.
 See LICENSE for more information.

 # Contact
-If you have any questions or issues with Course Hub, please contact us at https://www.linkedin.com/in/hocine-bouarara-030708180/.
+If you have any questions or issues with Courses Craze, please contact us at https://www.linkedin.com/in/hocine-bouarara-030708180/.